-Dependencies: FMT_LIM.1 Limited capabilities.

-FMT LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].
+- Hierarchical to:No other componentsDependencies:FMT_LIM.1 Limited capabilities. - FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].